-I’m a carer to my non verbal autistic brother and live with my 3 rescue cats, Sweep, Wallace and Zuzu.
+I’m also a carer to my sibling and live with my 3 rescue cats.

 I understand the struggles of the working class because I live those struggles on a daily basis.
 Everything is getting more expensive and everything is broken.
 I left the Labour party because they no longer represent the interests of the most vulnerable in society and are more interested in appeasing the far right and the interests of billionaires and privatising our NHS.
 Britain is broken, not because of immigrants, but because of decades of austerity and unequal wealth distribution.
 The working classes are squeezed in taxes while the billionaires enjoy their tax breaks.

-I stood in two local elections under Labour, and came within 24 votes here in King's Hedges, my home ward.
-I left Labour due to its stance on Gaza and I felt helpless and politically homeless, so I joined Palestine Solidarity Campaign demonstrations and I volunteered as a steward on multipkle occassions, as well as signing up to Peace and Justice Project.
+I stood in two local elections under Labour, and came within 24 votes here in Kings Hedges, my home ward.
+I lost by 24 votes due to a protest vote which the Conservatives benefited from as it was related to a contentious congestion charge.
+I left Labour due to its stance on Gaza as well as turning their back on the most vulnerable in society by voting to cut winter fuel payment, imposing the 2 child benefit cap and wanting to end jury trials.
+Cambridge Labour was also doing things in Cambridge that I wasn't happy with, such as wanting to impose the congestion charge and giving the Greater Cambridge Partnership (GCP) too much power without consulting locals.
+I feel that our elected officials do not care for the people of Kings Hedges.
+I felt helpless and politically homeless, so I joined Palestine Solidarity Campaign demonstrations and I volunteered as a steward on multiple occasions, as well as signing up to Peace and Justice Project.

 Labour say they are building houses here but not all of these houses go to those who need them, a lot are sold to overseas investors while families and those who need them are on long waiting lists.